christianparpart/x0/README.md

 - gcc >= 4.6.0 (for building only)
 - libev >= 4.0
-- LLVM 3.0 or 3.1
+- LLVM 3.0 or 3.1 or 3.3 (not 3.2 or 3.4)
 - cmake (for building only)
+- tbb, Threading Building Blocks (required)
 - zlib (optional & recommended, for compression)
 - bzip2 (optional & recommended, for compression)
 - gnutls (optional & recommended, for SSL/TLS encryption)
-- cppunit (optional, for unit testing)
+- gtest (optional, for unit testing)

 # HOW TO BUILD: